-The CONSULTANT will prepare a Location Hydraulics Report for the Project in accordance with the PD&E Manual.
+The CONSULTANT will prepare a Location Hydraulics Report for the project in accordance with Part 2, Chapter 13 of the PD&E Manual.

-4.15 LANDSCAPING ANALYSIS N/A
+4.15 LANDSCAPING ANALYSIS

 The CONSULTANT will research and collect data necessary to complete initial landscaping design and analysis of the preferred alternative.
 The research and data collection must include identification of opportunities and constraints of the proposed Project based on existing site conditions.